 Julie, this is my opinion, but I’m really interested in here, what do you think I think sometimes the best thing you can be doing is holding somebody’s hand and talking with them because they are going through, they’re in pain, they’re mentally trying to process this and sometimes that’s where they need the most help.

 Right, right.
 Absolutely.
 In those situations really, I think everyone’s humaneness would hopefully show through and you do what you can just to comfort, reassure, try to be encouraging.

 Dr. Andy Pruitt 27:28

-there’s not much difference between an automobile accident and a bike crash, the physiology of the injuries are similar, right?
-But the attitude of that person, the athlete has a more positive, go get ’em attitude, and maybe I don’t wanna throw anybody under the bus.
-But somebody’s in a car that’s not out, not maybe not athletic, not as strong personally, I came across a overturned Jeep one winter night tires, were still still spinning.
-So I jumped out of my car, and there was a guy underneath the Jeep with a ride arterial bleed, and I was coming home from skiing, and it was before I 70 was complete.
-And I actually got in the jeep with him put pressure on his arterial bleed, and lay down beside him to keep him warm, while my brother called 911.
-And so 911 finally arrives.
-And as soon as you know, I can let go of this guy’s arterial bleed and get out of the puddle.
-Let the train First Aiders who had real first aid equipment take over.
-So I did what I needed to do to keep him warm, stop the bleeding, and keep him comfortable,
+There’s not much difference between an automobile accident and a bike crash.
+The physiology of the injuries are similar, but the attitude of that person.
+The athlete has a more positive, go get ’em attitude than maybe I don’t wanna throw anybody under the bus, but somebody’s in a car that’s not, maybe not athletic, not as strong personally.
+I came across a overturned Jeep one winter night, Tire were still still spinning.
+So I jumped out of my car and there was a guy underneath the Jeep with a ride arterial bleed.
+I was coming home from skiing and it was before I-70 was complete and I actually got in the Jeep with him, put pressure on his arterial bleed and lay down beside him to keep him warm, while my brother called 911 and so 911 finally arrives and as soon as you know, I can let go of this guy’s arterial bleed and get out of the puddle, let the trained First Aiders who had real first aid equipment take over.
+So I did what I needed to do to keep him warm, stop the bleeding and keep him comfortable.

 Julie Emmerman 28:35